Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 But, as the saying goes, "When life gives you lemons, you learn to make lemonade."

-Now, all I need is a lemon tree.
+I need a lemon tree.

 My Best, Lisa, a.k.a.
 HypoGal, XOXO